 After pausing briefly to mentally process his sudden, somewhat intimate gesture, you scoff slightly and take your seat.
 As you put away your notes, you felt your ears and cheeks tingle with warmth despite the cold rain pouring outside.

 “Everyone,” Mr Legaspi said in a vain attempt to have the class settled down.
-"For the one-on-one exam, I’ll call each of you out to the corridor, and once when we sit down you shall draw one of four cards lying face down on the table.
-A king means I can ask any question out of the five; a queen means I ask one of two you pick; a jack/knave means you answer one of three I pick; and an ace means you may answer any question you want.”
+"For the one-on-one exam, I’ll call each of you out to the corridor, and when we sit down, you shall draw one of four cards lying face-down on the table.
+A king means I can ask any of the five prepared questions; a queen means I ask one of two you pick; a jack/knave, you answer one of three I pick; and an ace means you may answer any question you want.”

 “'Sus.
 (Jeez.)
 He’s making it so complicated.
 Can’t we just pick our own?” you heard Emilio grumbling behind you.

 “Mr Del Pilar, I expect you studied hard, since you have enough confidence to insist on picking which one to answer?”
 Mr Legaspi retorted.

 “Hehehe, birò lang po (just kidding), sir!” was all he could say with a wide, ivory smile as he gave the teacher a playful salute and a wink.

 “Haaaay.”
 Mr Legaspi sighed as he rolled his eyes.
-“Anyway, We can hear you from outside, so please be quiet as the test is going on.
-You may review as you wait your turn, but if you’re scheduled for Thursday or next Tuesday, you may instead do your homework, read, or sleep.
+“Anyway, we can hear you from outside, so please be quiet.
+You may review as you await your turn, but if you’re scheduled for Thursday or next Tuesday, you may instead do your homework, read, or sleep.
 No group meetings, though.
 Maliwanag ba?
 (Is it clear?)”

 “Yes, sir!” your class shouted in unison.